RSFuzz: A Robustness-Guided Swarm Fuzzing Framework Based on Behavioral Constraints: Evaluation

 \subsection{Experiment Setup}

-\textit {1) Selection of Target Swarm Algorithms: }To validate the effectiveness of the proposed scheme, we searched for open-source research projects related to swarm robotics in the last decade and selected suitable projects from them.
+\textbf {Target Swarm Algorithms. }To validate the effectiveness of the proposed scheme, we reviewed open-source research projects in swarm robotics from the past decade and selected those that were most suitable.
 The selection criteria for the program are as follows: \ding{172} It must be complete and executable; \ding{173} It should allow for the introduction of external objects, such as attack machines; \ding{174} The individuals in the swarm must exhibit cooperative behavior.
-To this end, we choose four executable algorithms that exhibit collective swarm behaviors and allow us to introduce external objects.
-Table \ref{tab:table 1} presents the selected four swarm algorithms.
+To this end, we chose executable algorithms that exhibit collective swarm behaviors and allow us to introduce external objects.
+Table \ref{tab:table 1} presents the selected swarm algorithms.
+Fig. \ref{fig_4} shows visualizations of the swarm algorithms using the Gazebo simulator\cite{aguero2015inside}.

+\begin{itemize} \item[\textbf{A1}]Adaptive Swarm \cite{agishev2019adaptive} aims to move a swarm from the current position to a predefined destination while maintaining a formation and avoiding obstacles.
+The default swarm size is set to 4, with a maximum size of 20. \item[\textbf{A2}]Pietro's algorithm\cite{carnelli2017SwarmRoboticsSim} aims to achieve cooperative rescue mission.
+The default swarm size is set to 10.
+The process is accelerated with more participating drones. \item[\textbf{A3}]Howard's algorithm \cite{howard2020swarm} aims to move a swarm from the starting point to three destinations in a three-dimensional space, visiting the destinations in sequence, while maintaining formation and avoiding obstacles.
+The default swarm size is set to 4. \end{itemize}

-\textit {2) Experimental Configurations: }We consider a swarm mission failed: \ding{172} The swarm mission took more than twice as long to complete as its normal completion time; \ding{173} A drone in the swarm crashes into an obstacle; \ding{174} A drone in the swarm collides with another drone.
-Figure \ref{fig_3} illustrates three scenarios in which a swarm mission failed.
-Figure \ref{fig_3.1} shows the drones colliding with each other, Figure \ref{fig_3.2} shows the swarm crashes into an obstacle, and Figure \ref{fig_3.3} shows that more than 300 iterations were performed and the swarm timed out without completing the mission.
+\textbf {Experimental Setting. }We consider a swarm mission failed when: \ding{172} The swarm mission took more than twice as long to complete as its normal completion time; \ding{173} A drone in the swarm crashes into an obstacle; \ding{174} A drone in the swarm collides with another drone.
+Fig. \ref{fig_3} illustrates three sample scenarios in which a swarm mission fails.
+Fig. \ref{fig_3.1} shows the drones colliding with each other, Fig. \ref{fig_3.2} shows the swarm crashing into an obstacle, and Fig. \ref{fig_3.3} shows that more than 300 iterations were performed and timed out.
 It is important to note that we do not count attack drones crashing into the victim drone as a failure.
 Our attack drones are specifically designed to avoid direct collisions with victim drones.

-\textit {3) Implementation and Setup: }For our evaluation, we use a machine with Intel(R) i9-13900k 3.00Ghz and 128G RAM, running with Ubuntu 22.04(for Python)and Windows 10(for Matlab).
-We implement prototypes of SA-Fuzzing scheme and MA-Fuzzing scheme of LiTelFuzz for each algorithm in the programming language that the original algorithm is written in Python and Matlab.
+\textbf {Implementation. }For our evaluation, we use a machine with Intel(R) i9-13900k 3.00Ghz and 128G RAM.
+The system executes Python-based programs on Ubuntu 22.04 and Matlab-based programs on Windows 10.